 During the Caribbean rainy season, it can rain hard!
 However, usually, it rains at night and in the early morning.
 It seems to typically stop by midday.

-Top Things to Do on the Pacific Coast
+Best Things to Do on Both Coasts

 There is just so much to do on the Pacific that it is difficult to narrow it down!
 Here are just some of our favorites.

-– Hike at Corcovado National Park.
+- Hike at Corcovado National Park.
 Corcovado National Park is one of the most biodiverse places in the world.
 It is possible to do a day hike here or spend a night or two inside the park.
-You can find out more with our guide to Corcovado National Park
+You can find out more with our guide to Corcovado National Park.

 - Check out the whale’s tale at Marino Ballena National Park.
 During low tide, it is possible to walk out on a jut of land into the ocean in Uvita.
 From above this jut of land looks just like the tale of a whale.
 We created a guide to Marino Ballena National Park to help you plan your visit.

-– Hike at Manuel Antonio National Park.
+- Hike at Manuel Antonio National Park.
 Manuel Antonio National Park is the most popular tourist destination in Costa Rica.
 You can see tons of wildlife here within a condensed space.
 Plus the beaches are really nice.
+We have a complete guide to Manuel Antonio National Park for you.

 - Go surfing at one of the many great surfing beaches.
 Costa Rica is a super popular surf destination.
 Some of the best surf beaches are Dominical, Santa Teresa, Nosara, Samara, and Tamarindo.